 - Compass/Temperature/Audio

 - Average Fuel Economy

 - Distance To Empty (DTE)

 - Elapsed Time

 - Tire Pressure Monitor (TPM)

 - Personal Settings

 To Reset The Display

 Pressing and holding the EVIC button once will clear the function currently being displayed.
 Reset will only occur if a resettable function is currently being displayed.
-To reset all resettable functions, press and release the EVIC button a second time within three seconds of resetting the currently displayed function (reset ALL will be displayed during this three-second window).

 Compass/Temperature/Audio